Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 We know that we’ve mentioned not putting in any payment method/info just yet.

 If you do, Apple will most likely invalidate your account and switch it to the region your payment method is linked to.

+For instance, using a Germany-based credit card should switch your account to Germany.
 What you need to do instead is charge your account with iTunes gift cards, which are regionless.

 After your account gets charged with the gift card amount, you can purchase music that was not previously available in your region.